jesuscript/topo-mpi/README.txt

 license (see LICENSE.txt).

+Note that Topographica is already packaged for various platforms;
+Topographica.org/Downloads provides links to these.
+This document instead applies to the complete topographica source code.

 Before you start, make sure that you have a copy of Topographica in a directory where you have at least 1200MB of disk space available.